The Poke: The Leveson Enquiry musical

-Nick Clegg Apology Song
+Nick Clegg apology song

 An Auto-Tuned remix uploaded in September 2012 to YouTube of Nick Clegg's apology over going back on his promise to oppose a rise in tuition fees saw the website rise to national publicity, with the video becoming an Internet phenomenon.
-Following a request by the website, Clegg allowed the song to be released as a single on iTunes, provided that all proceeds were donated to the Sheffield Children's Hospital.
-The track was released on Friday 21 September, and entered the weekly UK Singles Chart at number 136 two days later.
+Following a request by the website, Clegg allowed the song to be released as a single, with proceeds donated to the Sheffield Children's Hospital.
+The track was released on 21 September, and entered the weekly UK singles chart at number 136 two days later.

-Brown Windsor soup

-A satirical can of Brown Windsor soup features a likeness of Queen Elizabeth II and is part of the "Jubilee Collection," available for about £40 and made "directly from the sewage outflow of Windsor Castle."

-Kern's Corner

-In 2017 The Poke featured comedian Lee Kern as a guest columnist.
-His column Kern's Corner explored both silly and satirical issues such as his crippling addiction to Chinese takeaway food, Internet clickbait, the comment sections on porn websites, identity politics, Islam and Chips (French Fries) and who is to blame for the state of the world.